How do I get started?

 A select group of donors have adult photos available.
 There are two type of photo products:

 - Lifetime photoset: Includes a series of photos from infancy to adulthood(see examplebelow)

 - Adult Child photoset: Includes 1 childhood photo and 1 adult photo

 Donors who have Lifetime photo and/or Adult Child photo sets available will be indicated as such on the donor search with a camera icon.
 Some of these donors only have the Adult Child photo set.

-ID donors agree to allow Fairfax Cryobank to share identifying information with any registered offspring, 18 or older, conceived with the use of their donor semen specimen.
-Adult registered offspring will be the ONLY individual(s) with authority to request identifying information.
-Note that not all ID programs offered by sperm banks are alike.
-Read more about the Fairfax Cryobank ID Donor Program here.
+ID Donors agree to allow Fairfax Cryobank to share identifying information with any registered offspring, 18 or older, conceived with the use of their donor semen specimen.
+Adult registered offspring will be the only individual(s) with authority to request identifying information.

 The programs are entirely separate, but some donors have selected to be both ID and offer adult/Lifetime photos.

 You may order donor products on line by accessing the donor search feature.
-The donor products ordered online are available at a discount and are available immediately upon purchase for you to print or save to your hard drive.
+The donor products ordered online are available immediately upon purchase for you to print or save to your hard drive.